 Associate in Applied Science

-The Associate of Applied Science (AAS) in Respiratory Therapy at County College of Morris (CCM) prepares students to directly enter the workforce.
+The Program prepares CCM students to earn an Associate of Applied Science (AAS) degree in Respiratory Therapy and to directly enter the workforce.

 Full time and adjunct faculty have diverse educational and professional backgrounds and the faculty to student ratio at CCM is very low in the classroom, laboratory and clinical setting.
 Students have access to a technologically advanced education.
 The Respiratory Therapy Laboratory is state-of-the-art and equipped with ventilators, intubation devices, spirometers, and arterial blood gas monitors.
 Realistic clinical simulation is done using high fidelity mannequins that are linked to computer software, allowing students to be well-prepared for the workplace.